rebel-000/CommandlineArgumentsWCheckboxes/README.md

 <!-- Plugin description -->
-The CommandlineArgumentsWCheckboxes plugin provides option to pass arguments to C++ run configurations in convenient matter by simply managing them in side toolwindow. this plugin was inspired by [Smart Command Line Arguments for Visual Studio](https://github.com/MBulli/SmartCommandlineArgs) but only has basic argument management functions, works only with Rider.
+The CommandlineArgumentsWCheckboxes plugin provides option to pass arguments to C++ run configurations in convenient matter by simply managing them in side toolwindow. this plugin was inspired by [Smart Command Line Arguments for Visual Studio](https://github.com/MBulli/SmartCommandlineArgs), works only with Rider.

 ## Usage
 Open the window via: